Part 4: Appendices¶

 etc.

-Note however that, in Mavkit, we also use the result
+Note however that, in Mavkit, we also use the result type as a

 control-flow mechanism.
 Specifically, in conjunction with the let*

-type has a continue/abort meaning.
+binding operator, the result type has a continue/abort meaning.

 Within your code, you can go from one use to the other.
 E.g.,